nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 ============

 This version of the library is compatible with Python versions 3.8, 3.9, 3.10, 3.11, 3.12, and 3.13.
-The library's suite of tests is run against these versions and has 100% line and branch coverage.

-This package depends only on modules from the Python Standard Library, except for the extra install options described below.
+This package depends only on modules from the Python Standard Library, except for ``typing_extensions`` and the extra install options described below.

 Pip install
 ===========